firebase/geofire-objc/README.md

 let geoFire = GeoFire(firebaseRef: geofireRef)
 ````

-Note that you can point your reference to anywhere in your Firebase, but don't
+Note that you can point your reference to anywhere in your Firebase database, but don't
 forget to [setup security rules for
 GeoFire](https://github.com/firebase/geofire-js/blob/master/examples/securityRules/rules.json).